 Phone: (856) 225-6515

-The administrative coordinator to the associate dean for FASC prepares contracts for and maintains files regarding PTLs, gathers and prepares materials for promotions and reappointments; provides support services for the associate dean and dean’s office; and serves as the contact person between students and the associate dean’s office.
+The administrative coordinator for the associate deans for FASC prepares contracts for and maintains files regarding PTLs; provides support services for the associate deans and dean’s office; and serves as the contact person between students and the associate deans’ offices

 Phone: (856) 225-2597

-The administrative assistant prepares contracts for and maintains files regarding off-campus PTLs, assistant instructors, and instructors; provides administrative support for FASC scholarships, the FASC Scholarship Committee, media outreach, FASC donor outreach and alumni relations.
+The program coordinator prepares contracts for and maintains files regarding off-campus PTLs, assistant instructors, and instructors; provides administrative support for FASC scholarships, the FASC Scholarship Committee, media outreach, FASC donor outreach, and alumni relations.

 Administrative Staff (part-time)